wshyang/csv-sanitizer/README.md

 The function uses the following logic and algorithm to perform the simplification and replacement:

-Initialize the simplified string and the lists of original strings and replacement strings
+The program simplifies and replaces the command strings with simplified strings and references using the following steps:

-- Define the arrays of regex strings and replacement strings
+- Define the arrays of regex strings for the match patterns and replacement strings
-- Loop through the arrays and perform the replacements
+- For each command string, do the following:
-- Compile the regex pattern
+  - Initialize the simplified string and the lists of original and replacement strings
-- Use the `re.match` function to find the matches of the regex pattern in the command string.
-Use the `group(n)` method of the match object to get the matched group by an index.
-The index `n` is the same as the index of the non-empty group in the regex pattern.
-For all patterns, `n` should be 0, because the desired behaviour is to return the entire string that matches the regex pattern.
-Replace the match with the corresponding replacement string and append it to the list of original strings and replacement strings.
-Repeat this process until there is no match.
+  - For each pattern, do the following:
-- Loop through the matches and replace them with the corresponding replacement string
+    - Find the part of the command string that matches the pattern using `re.match` and `group(0)`
-- Check if the match is a path and it is at the start of the command string
+    - If the part is a path and it is at the start of the command string, do not replace or reference it
-- Do not replace or reference the path
+    - Otherwise, replace the part with the corresponding replacement string and add it to the lists of original and replacement strings
 - Replace the match with the replacement string
 - Append the match to the list of original strings
 - Append the replacement string to the list of replacement strings